top of page

 • "Independent Tracking error" measures the volatility of returns considered individually at the position level and then aggregated at the portfolio level.
 It is a simple measure of standard deviation (volatility).

-• "Value-at-risk" determines the maximum loss that a portfolio can statistically be expected to suffer, with a given set of positions, in the worst case, over a given time horizon (typically one year) and with a given confidence level (95% or 99%).
-This confidence level will establish that only 5% or 1% of the time can you be expected to lose more (without specifying how much) than this "var" number.
-The advantage of a var based estimation of exposure is that it integrates diversification benefits in the estimation of the aggregate exposure of a portfolio (as opposed to "cash usage" and "independent tracking error").
+• "Value-at-risk" determines the maximum loss that a portfolio can statistically be expected to suffer, with a given set of positions, in the worst case, over a given time horizon (typically one day or one year) with a given confidence level (typically 95% or 99%).
+This confidence level will estimate that only 5% or 1% of the time can the portfolio be expected to lose more than this "var" number.
+The advantage of a var based estimation of risk is that it integrates diversification benefits in the estimation of risk (as opposed to "cash usage" and "independent tracking error").

 Need more details?
 Contact us